 Salisbury beating suspects return to court

 Feb.
-1—SALISBURY — Two local men charged with savagely beating a Kittens Gentlemen's Club bouncer nearly two weeks ago were back in Newburyport District Court on Monday for dangerousness hearings.
+2—SALISBURY — Two local men charged with savagely beating a Kittens Gentlemen's Club bouncer nearly two weeks ago were back in Newburyport District Court on Monday for dangerousness hearings.

 Peter Morrill, 32, and Jaice Fowler, 29, of Salisbury face charges of assault and battery with serious bodily injury, and assault and battery with a dangerous weapon causing serious bodily injury.
 They are accused of attacking a club employee in the parking lot Jan.
 21 after not being allowed to enter the Bridge Road strip club.